Cindy1122334455/Credit_Card_Fraud_Detection/README.md

 *     There is no missing value in the dataset.

 ### Data Modeling
-I perfromed Autoencoder model usikng both tensorflow and keras framework.
-After using oversampling method SMOTE to make data balanced, I used Logistic Regression as the Baseline Model, Logistic Regression with Grid Search, Random Forest, Random Forest with Grid Search, LightGBM model and Xgboost model.
+I perfromed Auto-encoder model using both tensorflow and keras.
+After using oversampling method SMOTE to make data balanced, I used Logistic Regression as the Baseline Model and then improved baseline model via Logistic Regression with Grid Search, Random Forest, Random Forest with Grid Search, LightGBM model and Xgboost model.